AdaCore/gnatstudio/docs/users_guide/menus.rst

    Shortcut: Ctrl+Alt+N

-.. index:: menu; edit --> cursors --> add cursors to every reference of entity
+.. index:: menu; edit --> cursors --> add cursors to all references of entity

-* :menuselection:`Edit --> Cursors --> Add cursors to every reference of entity`
+* :menuselection:`Edit --> Cursors --> Add cursors to all references of entity`

+   Shortcut: Shift+Ctrl+E
 .. index:: menu; edit --> insert file...

 * :menuselection:`Edit --> Insert File...`

    Insert the contents of the file into the current editor

 .. index:: menu; edit --> compare --> two files...